NBME for OMS Applicants

 use the PDF registration form and mail the form along with remittance to: American Association of Oral and Maxillofacial Surgeons 9700 W. Bryn Mawr Ave.
 Rosemont, IL 60018-5701

 Test center assignments are available on a first-come, first-served basis.
 A delay in scheduling can mean your test center of choice may be unavailable, and you may have to travel a farther distance to find an available seat.

 Aug.
 17, 2019

 For ADA accommodations, please contact John London.
-You must inform us of any accommodations prior to exam registration deadlines.
+You must inform us of any accommodations at time of registration.